-By law, nearly 1,000 TV stations must change frequencies to make room for wireless services.
-TV stations will be moving at different times starting in 2018 through at least the spring of 2020.
+By law, nearly 1,000 TV stations must move frequencies to make room for wireless services.
+TV stations will be moving at different times through the summer of 2020.

-If you watch TV for free with an antenna, you will need to rescan your TV or converter box when stations move frequencies to continue receiving your local stations.
-You do not need to purchase new equipment or services.
+If you watch TV for free with an antenna, rescan your TV or converter box after stations move frequencies to continue receiving your local stations.
+You do not need to purchase new equipment or services to rescan.

 If you pay a monthly fee to subscribe to a television service – such as cable or satellite – you do not need to take action.

-This move is happening behind the scenes; once your rescan is complete you will still find your favorite stations on the same channel numbers as before.
+This move is happening behind the scenes, so once your rescan is complete you will still find your favorite stations on the same channel numbers as before.

-Congress authorized the Federal Communications Commission (FCC) to hold an auction to provide more channels for wireless broadband services.
-As a result, some local TV stations gave up their channels and may soon go off the air.
+Congress authorized the Federal Communications Commission (FCC) the agency that governs the public airwaves to hold an auction to provide more channels for wireless broadband services.

-Now that the auction is over, the FCC is requiring nearly 1,000 TV stations that did not participate in the auction to change frequencies to make room for wireless services.
+Now that the auction is complete, the FCC is requiring nearly 1,000 TV stations to change frequencies.

 Use our tool to learn when stations in your area are moving channels.Look Up Your Station Moves